-36. Restrooms
+38. Restrooms

-The applicant is responsible for arranging to have adequate restroom facilities available for event patrons.
+Restroom access is required for all events.
+The applicant is responsible for arranging to have adequate restroom facilities available for all event patrons.
 Portable restroom providers can assist applicants with determining the quantity that will be needed to meet the needs of the projected attendance.
 It is recommended that one (1) portable restroom be ordered for every 60 event participants.
 It is recommended that a minimum of one hand washing station be available for every 10 portable restroom units.
 Applicants should plan accordingly for ADA accessibility to portable restrooms.
 Restroom accessibility for persons with disabilities must be incorporated into the event plan and location of these facilities must have unobstructed access.
 ADA requires that at least five percent of a single user portable toilet cluster at a single location be wheelchair-accessible (this equates to roughly one wheelchair-accessible unit for every twenty regular restrooms for public events).